RylanSchaeffer/rylanschaeffer.github.io/content/learning/ai_awakening/jack_clark.md

 4. The underlying problem is trust between company-company and company-public
 5. It's hard to see a world with joint stops.

+In 2015, I went to the White House and told Google that they were going to kill people with self-driving cars.
+In 2023, I was totally wrong.

+> Question: We're talking about the centralization of power via these models.
+The architecture and data
+> isn't private.
+How do we prevent misuse from bad actors?
+Should we be worried about proliferation
+> rather than centralization?

+We have a team trying to understand harm.
+We don't have a good measure for harmful capabilities.

+> Follow-Up Question: Should we be worried about machine-generated misinformations with agendas?

+In America, we currently allow very diverse free speech.
+The law treats corporations as people who have free speech.
+How will this be any different?
+The society-wide answer is that we let things ride.
+Here, speed is different & scale is different?

 > Question: What are your AGI timelines, and what do you think P(extinction | AGI ) is?